Victim Impact Statements

 What happens to my written Victim Impact Statement after I send it to the District Attorney’s office?

-First, an Advocate from our Division of Victim Services will review it to see if there are any immediate issues they may assist you with.
+First, a Victims Service Specialist from our Division of Victim Services will review it to see if there are any immediate issues they may assist you with.
 Next, the statement will be brought to the attention of the Deputy District Attorney handling your case.
 It will be kept in the case file and taken into consideration when deciding on the best outcome.

 What should a Victim Impact Statement include?